Álvaro Arzú: Presidency (1996–2000)

-Later career and death
+Post-presidency and death

 After his presidential term, Arzú became a member of the Central American Parliament; he occupied this seat from 2000 to 2004.
 He was elected for a second term as mayor of Guatemala City in 2003 and was elected again in 2007, 2011, and 2015.
 His last term was set to finish in 2020.

 During this period, Arzú established the Transmetro bus rapid transit system and worked on restoring the historical center of Guatemala City.

 In his final years, 2017 and 2018, Arzú crusaded against the United Nations Commissioner of the International Commission against Impunity in Guatemala (CICIG), Iván Velásquez, and against the Attorney General, Thelma Aldana, openly accusing them of carrying out a slow coup d'état against President Morales under the cover of a fight against corruption and impunity.
 In the meantime, he had come under fire himself.
 On 27 April 2018, Arzú had a heart attack while playing golf in Guatemala City.
 He died in hospital later that day.

 Personal life

 Arzú had three children with his first wife, Sylvia García Granados, and two children with his second wife, Patricia Escobar.
 His son, Álvaro Arzú Escobar, was president of the Congress of Guatemala.

 He was Guatemala's national squash rackets champion on several occasions.

+The International Commission Against Impunity in Guatemala (CICIG), a United Nations-backed anti-corruption body, publicly investigated and brought forward allegations suggesting that a third Guatemalan president was involved in corruption or illicit activities as part of its broader efforts to expose high-level corruption in the country’s political leadership.